ThomasJowett/AttercopEngine/README.md

     ```

 ### Running the App
-After a successful build, run the executable from the build directory:
+After a successful build, the HelloTriangle example executable can be run from the build directory:
 ```
-./App/App
+./examples/HelloTriangle
 ```

 ## 🤝 Contributing